alesandroLang/docker-django/README.md

 # CI

-This image uses the **automated build** feature of Docker Hub.
+- This image uses the automated build feature of Docker Hub.
   The image will be build on push to master and stored within the [official docker registry](https://hub.docker.com/r/alang/django).

+- A GitHub Action is used to create pull requests whenever a new version of Django, Gunicorn or pytz is available.